zdenkor/bb/README.md

 # Software code
 Arduino IDE 1.6.0 or newer.
 NOTE: Some version has a bugs (like 1.8.0 with SD card module).
 The code was tested on 1.6.0

+# 2do
+* define universal INI file for very step
+* program the code without
+* add web server